wavebeem/wavebeem.com/src/blog/2021-12-29-why-react-hooks-are-so-hard.md

 }
 ```

 It's easy to forget that this `App` component is not called just once.
 It's called _every time the component needs to re-render_.
 But it's just a function, not an object.
-So how does it maintain state?
-Well, it doesn't.
-React does.
+So how does this function maintain state?
+It doesn't; React does.
 React _remembers_ this component "instance" and stores its state internally.
 Every time the component re-renders, React sends the correct state back when you call `useState`.

 Honestly, it's pretty weird.
 And it only gets weirder as your app grows in complexity.
 Let's add some async code: